ceph/ceph/doc/rados/operations/monitoring.rst

    the sum of the **USED** and **%USED** amounts will not add up to the **RAW USED** and **%RAW USED** amounts in the **GLOBAL** section of the output.

+.. note:: The **MAX AVAIL** value is a complicated function of the replication or erasure code used, the CRUSH rule that maps storage to devices, the utilization of those devices, and the configured mon_osd_full_ratio.

 Checking a Cluster's Status